OscarFMdev/gif-expert/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to [GIPHY API](https://developers.giphy.com/) for letting me use GIFs for my project.

 ## 📝 License